StyleKQC: A Style-Variant Paraphrase Corpus for Korean Questions and Commands: Conclusion

 \section{Conclusion}

 In this paper, we construct and disclose the first style-variant Korean paraphrase corpus.
 Topic, speech act, and paraphrase are simultaneously considered in evaluating the final corpus, where the consistent composition is assumed to be guaranteed by the evaluation results.
 The entire guideline is currently specific to the formality transfer in Korean, but can be utilized in making up other parallel style transfer corpus with an extended pool of topics, speech acts, queries, and style.
-All the resources are available online\footnote{\url{https://github.com/cynthia/stylekqc}}.
+All the resources are available online\footnote{\url{https://github.com/cynthia/stylekqc}}, and we provide another implementation for politeness transfer using a Korean public PLM\footnote{\url{https://colab.research.google.com/drive/1YjU1wlwl26X49hQLr6ZQvOKQm2yiR4sg}} to facilitate the future research on Korean text style transfer.